Call now for your free quote: 800-891-5824

 To help you to see the benefits of hybrid long term care insurance policies, and to see how Lincoln Moneyguard currently compares, let's examine the benefits you will currently receive for a fixed amount of premium.

-Let's look at a few funding options, Single Pay of $100,000 or a 10 Pay of $10,000 annually for 10 years.
+Let's look at a few funding options, a single pay premium of $100,000 or a 10 Pay of $10,000 annually for 10 years.

 Let's also look at a few different ages, 55 year olds and 65 year olds.
 Male and Female rates.

 I will include Couples Discounts with all policies.
-The couples discounts are available for all applicants in a relationship.
+The Couples Discounts are available for all applicants in a relationship.
 You do not have to buy two policies to receive the Couples Discount.
 You just need to be a married or partnered applicant.

 This range should give you an idea as to the benefits you will receive with (3) of the leading underwriters today, and will help you to see the Lincoln Moneyguard Fixed Advantage value proposition within the marketplace today.